4C +01.02: Description

 4C +01.02 is found to be violently variable on the electromagnetic spectrum with its bright state exceeding 10^{50} erg s^{−1}.
 It has displayed several gamma ray outbursts which were detected on 14 September 2013 and on December 20, 2014.
-When shown on a 7-day gamma-ray light curve, 4C +01.02 showed long periods of flaring activity between September 23, 2014 and August 24, 2017 while the 2-day light curve revealed there are 14 flaring components showing the greatest possible integral flux of (2.5 ± 0.2) x 10^{−6} ph cm^{−2} s^{−1}.
+When shown on a 7-day gamma-ray light curve, 4C +01.02 showed long periods of flaring activity between September 23, 2014 and August 24, 2017 while the 2-day light curve revealed there are 14 flaring components showing the greatest possible integral flux of (2.5 ± 0.2) × 10^{−6} ph cm^{−2} s^{−1}.
 A short variability was also identified, which was 0.66 ± 0.08 days.
 Additional gamma-ray activity was observed by the Large Area Telescope in March and September 2022.
 Simultaneously, 4C +01.02 also reached a high optical state in the same month.

 4C +01.02 is classified as a core-dominated quasar.
 It has a radio core measuring 2 milliarcseconds.
 There is a much weaker feature located southwest from the core.
 A strong jet can be seen pointing in a southerly direction displaying a magnetic field which is parallel with the jet's direction via a 8.5 GHz radio image.
 When observed by Hubble and the Chandra X-ray Observatory, the jet displays X-ray emission that follows its trajectory in an S-shaped path and subsequently becoming brighter.
 Superluminal motion was also detected in the jet components.

-The central supermassive black hole mass of 4C +01.02 is estimated to be 3 billion M_{ʘ} based on the constraint of its accretion disk component.
+The central supermassive black hole mass of 4C +01.02 is estimated to be 3 billion M_{☉} based on the constraint of its accretion disk component.
 Additionally in 2024, its gamma emission was found displaying quasi-periodic oscillation with a period of either 253 or 286 days.